d-gambino/udacity-data-engineering-capstone/README.md

 #### Why?
 The purpose of this data model is to enable users to analyse US immigration data with added context coming from the average temperature of resident countries at the time of departure as well as demographic information of the US states that individuals are immigrating to.

-### 3.2 Mapping Out Data Pipelines
-List the steps necessary to pipeline the data into the chosen data model

-#### The pipeline steps are as follows:

-1. Load in the datasets
-2. Clean datasets
-  - check for missing values
-  - check for duplicates
-3. Create dimension tables based on I94 immigration data
-  - Clean the I94 Immigration data to create Spark dataframe for each month
-  - Create calendar dimension table
-4. Create country dimension table
-5. Create immigration fact table
-6. Create dimesion table based on demographics data
-  - Create demographic dimension table